wehlutyk/thesis/content/3-gistr-4-results.md

 The values plotted in @fig:gistr-utterance-burstiness-chunks show that none of the chunk processes are bursty;
 rather, they are slightly more regular than a Poisson process would be.

-Although this behaviour is consistent with our intuition of the way an utterance is reformulated, there is a question as to whether the alignment tool we developed does not favour burstiness.
-In other words, are these measures not due to artefacts?
-Indeed, the scores of operations are parametrised in such a way that insertion and deletion gaps are assigned different costs for initial opening and extension.
-Let us answer this concern.
-While the parametrisation of costs does make it possible for burstiness to be more easily identified, it does not make it a necessity: setting the gap opening cost to the same value as the gap extension cost would make the alignment tool neutral with respect to burstiness (setting it lower would be biased against burstiness, and the alignment algorithm would favour word mismatches over gaps to encode differences).
-In our case, the parameters we trained set the gap opening cost to a much higher value than the extension cost (.29 vs. .12 in absolute values), such that the alignment tool does find bursty insertions and deletions more easily.
-However, these parameters are learned from hand-coded alignments and their output has been validated on test samples: any bursty insertions or deletions detected by the alignments is therefore the product of the data itself.

-We now move on to further characterising the size, position, and dependencies between replacements and insertion and deletion chunks.

 <div id="fig:gistr-utterance-burstiness">
 ![Burstiness of word operations ](images/gistr-computed/exp_3/burstiness-words.png){#fig:gistr-utterance-burstiness-words width=58%}